Hoverfly Cloud

 hcc service start product --simulation-name product-sim

-• If you refresh your Dashboard you will see a new service with the name product starting up.
+• If you refresh your you will see a new service with the name product starting up.

 2. Test the running service by hitting the single endpoint with your API client: https://product-youraccounthere.hoverfly.io/product/12345